Why This Matters

 Reies López Tijerina

-• Led the Land Grant Movement—demanded restoration of communal lands guaranteed by the Treaty of Guadalupe Hidalgo (1848) but systematically stolen
+- Led the Land Grant Movement in New Mexico.
+He demanded restoration of communal lands (mercedes) guaranteed by the Treaty of Guadalupe Hidalgo (1848) but systematically taken from Mexican and indigenous communities through legal manipulation and outright fraud.

-• Tierra Amarilla courthouse raid (1967)—this armed action in New Mexico brought national attention to land claims, though it also brought federal prosecution
+- Tierra Amarilla courthouse raid (1967).
+This armed action brought national attention to land claims, though it also brought federal prosecution and ultimately weakened Tijerina's organizational base.

-• Historical memory as political tool—framed contemporary struggles as continuation of resistance to U.S. colonization
+- Historical memory as political tool.
+He framed contemporary struggles as a continuation of resistance to U.S. colonization, giving the movement a deep historical foundation.

-Compare: Tijerina vs. Chávez—both addressed economic injustice affecting rural Mexican Americans, but Chávez focused on labor conditions within the existing system while Tijerina demanded restoration of stolen property.
+Compare: Tijerina vs. Chávez.
+Both addressed economic injustice affecting rural Mexican Americans, but Chávez focused on improving labor conditions within the existing system while Tijerina demanded restoration of stolen property.
 This reflects a reform vs. radical restitution divide within the movement.

 Youth Mobilization and Educational Justice